Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Challenges in Applying Existing Attack Methods to Flux

-\textbf{Computational cost of high-dimensional embeddings.} T5 embeddings have a maximum shape of $\mathtt{[256, 4096]}$, nearly 18 times larger than CLIP's $\mathtt{[77, 768]}$.
-This makes PGD-based prompt attacks~\citep{unlearndiffatk, p4d} prohibitively expensive, as each step requires gradient updates over tens of thousands of vocabulary tokens, with a single optimized prompt often taking over 20 minutes.
-By contrast, our one-prompt inference requires only the time to generate an image ($\sim$0.5 minutes), making it dramatically more practical on Flux.
+\textbf{Computational cost of high-dimensional embeddings.} T5 embeddings have a maximum dimension of $\mathtt{[256, 4096]}$, nearly 18 times larger than CLIP's $\mathtt{[77, 768]}$.
+This makes PGD-based prompt attacks~\citep{unlearndiffatk, p4d} extremely costly, as each step must update gradients across tens of thousands of vocabulary tokens.
+As a result, optimizing a single prompt can take more than 20 minutes on Flux.
+In contrast, our one-prompt inference requires only standard image generation time (about 0.5 minutes), as the lightweight fine-tuning for each concept is performed once and reused across all prompts, making it far more practical and efficient for Flux.

-\textbf{Naive attention amplification leads to divergence.} An important difference between SD and Flux is that Flux lacks explicit cross attention layers in either dual stream or single stream blocks (see Appendix~\ref{appendix: Rectified Flow Transformers and Flux Architecture} for detailed Flux architecture).
-Yet, through a closer inspection of Flux activations and latent structures, we demonstrate that a linear relationship between text embeddings and attention maps persists, as shown in Figure~\ref{fig:heatmap} (a).
-Specifically, \textbf{Q}-\textbf{K} correlations are established by concatenating textual and pixel embeddings along the last dimension before computing attention weights:
+\textbf{Naive attention amplification leads to divergence.} A key architectural difference between SD and Flux is that Flux does not include explicit cross-attention layers in either its dual-stream or single-stream blocks (see Appendix A for architectural details).
+However, a closer examination of Flux's activations and latent structures reveals that a direct relationship between text embeddings and attention maps still exists, as illustrated in Figure~\ref{fig:heatmap}(a).
+Specifically, \textbf{Q}–\textbf{K} correlations are formed by concatenating textual and pixel embeddings along the last dimension before computing attention weights:

-Here, $\textbf{W}_{\mathtt{attn}}$ encodes the alignment between prompt tokens and visual features, with the columns indexed by $\mathtt{target\_idx}$ corresponding to specific concept tokens in the input text.
-As shown in Figure~\ref{fig:heatmap} (b), concept erasure methods work by \emph{suppressing} the attention weights at these target columns, effectively diminishing the model's focus on the undesired concept (see Appendix~\ref{appendix: Attention Localization under Erasure Methods} for more illustration).
-We refer to this phenomenon as \emph{attention localization}.
-This naturally inspired us to consider the opposite direction: if erasure succeeds by reducing attention, then \emph{attacking} the target concept seems straightforward at first: simply amplify its attention.
-Motivated by this intuition and inspired by prior attention-based editing works~~\citep{zhao2024instructbrushlearningattentionbasedinstruction, hertz2022prompt, xie2023boxdiff}, we defined a reverse objective as:
+Here, $\mathbf{W}_{\mathtt{attn}}$ captures how prompt tokens align with visual features, where columns indexed by $\mathtt{target\_idx}$ correspond to the concept tokens in the input text.
+As shown in Figure~\ref{fig:heatmap}(b), concept erasure methods work by \emph{suppressing} the attention weights at these target columns, effectively pulling the model's focus away from the unwanted concept (see Appendix C for more examples).
+We call this effect \emph{attention localization}.
+That naturally led us to ask the reverse question: if erasure works by lowering attention, why not try boosting it?
+Following this intuition, and drawing inspiration from prior attention-based editing works~\citep{zhao2024instructbrushlearningattentionbasedinstruction, hertz2022prompt, xie2023boxdiff}, we define a reverse objective as: